-Coming for your AR-15: O’Rourke scrambles Dems’ gun message
+Coming for your AR-15?
+O’Rourke scrambles Dems’ gun message

 “This rhetoric undermines and hurts bipartisan efforts to actually make progress on commonsense gun safety efforts, like expanding background checks,” he said.

-O’Rourke was less provocative in his language but still determined on Friday.
+O’Rourke was less provocative in his language but still determined Friday.

 “Much respect to Sen. Coons for leading the fight on background checks,” he tweeted.
 “But the time for letting status quo politics determine how far we can go is over.
 If we agree that having millions of weapons of war on the streets is a bad idea, we have to do something about it.”